Handling IPN (Instant Payment Notification)

 }

-If payment processing requires more time (e.g., generating a file, sending an email), add the task to a queue and respond immediately:
+If payment processing takes longer, for example because you generate a file or send an email, add a job to a queue and respond immediately:

-// Add to queue instead of processing synchronously
+// Add a job to the queue instead of processing synchronously

 $queue->push('process_payment', [